-- Soccer organization must have completed 'Canada Soccer Return to Soccer Assessment Tool'. - Ensure the organization's own Return to Play Guide is alignment with Ontario Soccer's Return to Play Guide & Provincial Government guidelines prior to resuming activity. - Use Canada Soccer's "Age & Stage Considerations Phase 1" document included in this section. - Physical distancing of at least two (2) meters is required from all participants.
-(Players, Coaches, Match Officials). - No spectators permitted, but ONE parent or guardian may accompany each participant under the age of 18 years who is engaged and in any event cannot exceed: - 10 spectators for indoor facilities - 25 spectators for outdoor facilities - No games or scrimmages, or contact between participants is permitted during this phase. - Any locker rooms, change rooms, showers and clubhouses must be closed, except to the extent they provide access to equipment storage, a washroom or a portion of the facility that is used to provide first aid. - Any equipment must be cleaned and disinfected between each use. - Any soccer activity must comply with the social distancing measures and recommendations, along with any gathering restrictions issued by the provincial government health authorities, including the arrival and departure of players. - The total number of participants permitted to be at an activity at any one time must be limited to the number that can maintain a physical distance of at least two meters from other persons at a facility, and in any event cannot exceed: - o 10 participants for indoor facilities - 25 participants for outdoor facilities
+- Soccer organization must have completed 'Canada Soccer Return to Soccer Assessment Tool'. - Ensure the organization's own Return to Play Guide is alignment with Ontario Soccer's Return to Play Guide & Provincial Government guidelines prior to resuming activity. - Use Canada Soccer's "Age & Stage Considerations Phase 1" document included in this section. - Physical distancing of at least two meters (6ft) is required from all participants.
+(Players, Coaches). - No spectators permitted during this phase. - No games or scrimmages, or contact between participants is permitted during this phase. - Any locker rooms, change rooms, showers and clubhouses must be closed, except to the extent they provide access to equipment storage, a washroom or a portion of the facility that is used to provide first aid. - Any equipment must be cleaned and disinfected between each use. - Any soccer activity must comply with the social distancing measures and recommendations, along with any gathering restrictions issued by the provincial government health authorities, including the arrival and departure of players. - The total number of participants permitted to be at an activity at any one time must be limited to the number that can maintain a physical distance of at least two meters from other persons at a facility, and in any event cannot exceed: - 10 participants for indoor facilities - 25 participants for outdoor facilities